-- 003.62 Teacher meeting IDEA 2004 criteria, for any special education teacher, has the meaning given in Section 602(10) of the Individuals with Disabilities Education Act of 2004.
-(See Appendix A) - 003.70 - 003.63 Transition services means a coordinated set of activities for a student child with a disability that is designed to be within a results-oriented process that is focused on improving the academic and functional achievement of the child with a disability to facilitate the child's movement from school to post-school activities, including postsecondary education, vocational training, integrated employment (including supported employment), continuing and adult education, adult services, independent living, or community participation; is based upon the individual student's child's needs, taking into account the child's strengths, preferences, and interests; and includes instruction, related services, community experiences, the development of employment and other post-school adult living objectives, and, when appropriate, acquisition of daily living skills and a functional vocational evaluation.
-Transition services for students children with disabilities may be special education, if provided as specially designed instruction, or related services, if required to assist a student child with a disability to benefit from special education.

-003.64 Travel training means providing instruction, as appropriate, to children with significant cognitive disabilities, and any other children with disabilities who require this instruction to enable them to develop an awareness of the environment in which they live; and learn the skills necessary to move effectively and safely from place to place within that environment (e.g., in the school, in the home, at work, and in the community).

-Universal design has the meaning given the term in Section 3 of the Assistive Technology Act of 1998 (29 U.S.C.
-3002).

-003.73 003.66 Ward of any court means any minor child who, by virtue of a court order entered by a court of competent jurisdiction, has been adjudicated to be a ward of the court.
-003.74 003.67 Ward of the State means a child who, as determined by the State where the child resides, is a foster child, is a ward of the State, or is in the custody of a public child welfare agency.
-The term does not include a foster child who has a foster parent who meets the definition of a parent in 003.49.
-003.75 003.68 Weapon means a dangerous weapon as defined in 18 U.S.C.
+- 003.63 Transition services means a coordinated set of activities for a child with a disability that is designed to be within a results-oriented process that is focused on improving the academic and functional achievement of the child with a disability to facilitate the child's movement from school to post-school activities, including post-secondary education, vocational training, integrated employment (including supported employment), continuing and adult education, adult services, independent living, or community participation; is based upon the individual child's needs, taking into account the child's strengths, preferences, and interests; and includes instruction, related services, community experiences, the development of employment and other post-school adult living objectives, and, when appropriate, acquisition of daily living skills and a functional vocational evaluation.
+Transition services for children with disabilities may be special education, if provided as specially designed instruction, or related services, if required to assist a child with a disability to benefit from special education. - 003.64 Travel training means providing instruction, as appropriate, to children with significant cognitive disabilities, and any other children with disabilities who require this instruction to enable them to develop an awareness of the environment in which they live; and learn the skills necessary to move effectively and safely from place to place within that environment (e.g., in the school, in the home, at work, and in the community). - 003.65 Universal design has the meaning given the term in Section 3 of the Assistive Technology Act of 1998 (29 U.S.C.
+3002). - 003.66 Ward of any court means any minor child who, by virtue of a court order entered by a court of competent jurisdiction, has been adjudicated to be a ward of the court. - 003.67 Ward of the State means a child who, as determined by the State where the child resides, is a foster child, is a ward of the State, or is in the custody of a public child welfare agency.
+The term does not include a foster child who has a foster parent who meets the definition of a parent in 92 NAC 51-003.44. - 003.68 Weapon means a dangerous weapon as defined in 18 U.S.C.
 930(g)(2) to mean a device, instrument, material, or substance, animate or inanimate, that is used for, or is readily capable of, causing death or serious bodily injury, except that such term does not include a pocket knife with a blade of less than 2-1/2 inches in length.